Visit the rooftop of the world ASIA

 Do you have an advice for travelers who are interested in visiting Nepal?

-Nepal is well known for the Himalayas and the Himalayas are best viewed from September to November and also from February to April-May.
-The Monsoon, rainy season begins from June and ends at August.
+Nepal is well known for the Himalayas.
+The world’s rooftop is at its best viewed from September to November.
+Another suggestion is visiting the mountains between February and May.
+The Monsoon, rainy season, begins in June and ends in August.

-Nepal is the destination for the travelers who have interest in culture, Buddhism, Hinduism, spirituality and nature, landscape and jungles.
+Nepal is the top destination for the travelers who have interest in one of the following:

 Nepal is a place to open the doors of spiritual happiness.
 The entire Himalayan region is well known for its spirituality.

-The team can help you prepare your travels and will absolutely make sure all you need during your holiday can be arranged.
-In the Nepal guide you can find more to read about this beautiful and friendly country.
+The Accessible Nepal team can help you prepare your travels and will absolutely make sure all you need during your holiday can be arranged.